About the College

 athletic teams.
 The college has a strong tradition of winning football and baseball

-teams, and also fields teams in men's and women's basketball, women's volleyball,
+teams, and also fields teams in men's and women's basketball, men's and women's track

 Allan Hancock College is the home of the Pacific Conservatory of the Performing Arts, a unique institution which provides professional theatre year-round in three theater

 venues while training acting and technical artisans for careers in the theatre.
 The

 two-year program is the only one of its kind in the nation offered by a community